no longer & not yet

 Chris Bobotis grew up in Montréal, eventually falling in love with tellings stories as a creative director, art director, illustrator and production manager.
-Now as the Director of Immersive at Adobe, he oversees the company’s Immersive Media efforts.
+Now as the Former Director of Immersive at Adobe, he oversees the company’s Immersive Media efforts.

 Chris is the software architect for the SkyBox suite of 360˚ video and cinematic VR tools, which Adobe recently acquired from his company, Mettle.
 Chris co-founded Mettle in 1992 and was Partner & Creative Director.
 Mettle transformed the nascent 360˚ VR video industry with their SkyBox software plugins for Adobe Premiere Pro and After Effects, providing a dedicated toolset for editing and manipulating 360˚ video and introducing core features and functionality that had previously been missing from the market.
 Today, Mettle customers include Facebook, Google, Apple, Samsung, CNN, HBO, New York Times, NASA, and virtually all other professional 360˚ content producers.

 If that all sounds overwhelming, don’t worry.
 At the heart of Chris’s extensive career is immersing others in transformative storytelling, and we have much to learn from his innovative work, regardless of the medium we tell stories through.
 As an advocate for immersive storytelling, he is a regular presenter at SIGGRAPH, NAB and IBC conferences, and now at STORY 2019.